-We continue to aggressively pursue the renewable energy sector, such as by providing coverages for commercial and residential solar installations globally and for on-shore and off-shore wind farms globally, including the first U.S. off-shore wind farm project, Block Island Wind Farm.
-For the three-year period ended December 31, 2018, our Global Renewable Energy Practice - domestically and internationally - grew its gross written premiums by a compounded annual growth rate of over 35%.
+We continue to aggressively pursue the renewable energy sector, such as by providing coverages for commercial and residential solar installations globally and for onshore and offshore wind farms globally, including the first U.S. offshore wind farm project, Block Island Wind Farm.
+In 2019, our Global Renewable Energy Practice grew its gross written premiums by nearly 30% year over year.

-We also offer specialized coverage, as well as discounts or rebates where permissible, to encourage adoption of fortified home construction, green buildings and hybrid/electric vehicles.
+We also offer specialized coverage, as well as discounts where permissible, to encourage adoption of fortified home construction, green buildings and hybrid/electric vehicles.
 Examples of our current product offerings include the following:

-- Green Building Coverages: A suite of Green Building coverages that respond to the unique coverage issues of "green" buildings and provide for the additional costs to help policyholders repair, replace or rebuild with "green" materials after a loss; - LEED Certification Discount: A discount of up to 5% for homes that are LEED (Leadership in Energy and Environmental Design) certified; - FORTIFIED Discount: A discount of up to 25% on hurricane premium for homes built to the FORTIFIED Gold Standard of the Insurance Institute for Business and Home Safety (IBHS); - Alternative Fuel Vehicle Discount: A discount of up to 10% for hybrid, electric or flexible fuel vehicles; - Hybrid Boat Discount: A discount of up to 10% for hull and liability coverages on hybrid boats and yachts, available in certain states and subject to individual eligibility; and - Electric Boat Discount: A discount of up to 10% for electric boats run by motors instead of engines, available in certain states and subject to individual eligibility.
+- Green Building Coverages.
+A suite of Green Building coverages that respond to the unique coverage issues of "green" buildings and provide for the additional costs to help policyholders repair, replace or rebuild with "green" materials after a loss. - LEED Certification Discount.
+A discount of up to 5% for homes that are LEED (Leadership in Energy and Environmental Design) certified. - FORTIFIED Discount.
+In many states, our newest homeowners program offers a discount of up to 18% on hurricane premium for homes built to the Insurance Institute for Business & Home Safety (IBHS) FORTIFIED GoldTM Standard.
+In Alabama, depending on the location, the discount can be up to 55% on hurricane premium for this designation. - Hybrid/Electric Vehicle Discount.
+A discount for hybrid or electric vehicles. - Hybrid Boat Discount.
+A discount of up to 10% for hull and liability coverages on hybrid boats and yachts, available in certain states and subject to individual eligibility. - Electric Boat Discount.
+A discount of up to 10% for electric boats run by motors instead of engines, available in certain states and subject to individual eligibility.

-Other Aspects of Travelers Climate Strategy
+Other Aspects of Travelers' Climate Strategy